sjmckay/mbb/README.md

 ## Usage

 **mbb** can be used to generate mock SEDs based on a range of dust emission parameters, or it can be used to fit dust emission models to observed photometry and extract the best-fit parameters.
-The code is fully Bayesian, built on the [`emcee`](https://emcee.readthedocs.io/en/stable/) package.
+The code is fully Bayesian, built with the [`emcee`](https://emcee.readthedocs.io/en/stable/) package.

 Documentation and examples available [here.](https://mbb.readthedocs.io/en/latest/)